-Codependency may seem healthy, but it's not.
-The reason that codependency is detrimental to people is that it doesn’t allow people to seek their happiness on their own.
-When you're codependent you want others to validate you and make you happy, and that will always lead to disappointment.
-It's healthier to seek out things that make you happy, and then have a partner who adds joy to your life.
-There are different types of people who tend to gravitate towards codependent relationships.
+Codependency may seem healthy, but it typically is not.
+The reason that codependency can be detrimental may be because it often doesn’t allow people to seek happiness on their own.
+When you are codependent, you may want others to validate you and make you happy, and that may lead to disappointment.
+It can be healthier to independently seek out things that make you happy, and then have a partner who adds joy to your life.
+Different types of people may tend to gravitate toward codependent relationships.
 Here are some of the common personality types and roles in this type of relationship:

-People who are “fixers” or like to help others often end up in codependent relationships because they feel valued in these dynamics.
-They're helping another individual, and it's something that they're searching for value in.
-While helping others is great, a healthy relationship can’t be built on this, and it's important that you search for confidence and self-worth in yourself.
-People are drawn to these relationships because they get satisfaction from being needed - that's the role of the “helper” in a codependent relationship.
+People who are “fixers” or like to help others might end up in codependent relationships because they may feel valued in these dynamics.
+Helping another individual can satisfy their search for value.
+While helping others can be great, a healthy relationship typically can’t be built on this alone.
+It may be important that you search for confidence and self-worth within yourself.
+People are sometimes drawn to codependent relationships because they get satisfaction from being needed.
+This is generally the case for the role of the “helper” in a codependent relationship.

-In codependent relationships, there is both a helper and the one that's being helped.
-The person who needs desperately and is looking to be fixed or coddled is looking for value in that area.
-Instead of looking to fix themselves or seeking mental health recovery through therapy or medication, they're looking to their partner to fix their problems.
-This doesn't work because that person is their partner; not their therapist or psychiatrist.
-The one that wants to be helped through a codependent relationship will often be disappointed because they usually aren’t getting well or getting to where they need or want to be.
-The individual in this role must seek stability and help on their own rather than expecting to receive everything they want and need from their partner.
+In codependent relationships, there is often both a helper and a person being helped.
+The “helped” person usually has many needs and may seek to be fixed or coddled.
+Instead of looking to fix themselves or finding mental health recovery through therapy or medication, they might look to their partner to fix their problems.
+This may not be optimal because that person is their partner, not their therapist or psychiatrist.
+A person who wants to be helped through a codependent relationship will often be disappointed because they usually aren’t getting well or getting to where they want to be.
+The individual in this role must generally seek stability and help on their own rather than expecting to receive everything they want and need from their partner.

-The short answer to this question is "yes."
-You deserve to be in a romantic relationship where your partner loves you deeply.
-However, you don’t need to be involved in a codependent dynamic, and codependent dynamics aren’t true love.
-In a loving relationship, both people care and love for themselves as well as each other.
-It's important to define what love is so that we can better understand how to avoid Codependency and turn to interdependence or independence.
+In general, it is okay to love being loved.
+You deserve to be in a relationship where your partner loves you deeply.
+However, you don’t need to be involved in a codependent situation.
+Codependent dynamics often aren’t true love.
+In a loving relationship, both people normally care for and love themselves as well as each other.
+It can be important to define what love is so that we can better understand how to avoid codependency and rely on interdependence or independence instead.

-What is love?
-Love is an intense, emotional feeling where you have a sense of deep affection for someone else.
-When you love somebody, you care deeply about them, their feelings, and what happens in their life.
-You want to see them achieve their emotional and life goals.
-Codependency is a learned behavior that negatively affects yourself and other people.
-Codependent individuals rely on other people to get approval for their behavior.
-They often avoid confrontation because they don’t want to get out of the relationship, and they feel abandoned if their partner chooses to take care of themselves instead of them.
+Codependency can be a learned behavior that may negatively affect a person and others.
+Codependent individuals may rely on other people to get approval for their behavior.
+They might avoid confrontation because they don’t want to leave the relationship, and they may feel abandoned if their partner chooses to take care of themselves instead of them.

-A codependent person that is a “helper" has the drive to help the other person and often sacrifices themselves.
-It's a fine line between Codependency and abusive relationships, and sometimes, codependent relationships can become toxic or abusive.
-That dynamic can happen with relationships between someone with a substance abuse issue and a caretaker, for example, but there are many ways that codependent relationships can play out.
+A codependent person who is a “helper” may be driven to help the other person and might sacrifice themselves in the process.
+There’s often a fine line between codependency and abusive relationships.
+Sometimes, codependent relationships can become toxic or abusive.
+That dynamic can happen in relationships involving a person with a substance use disorder and a caretaker, for example, but there are many ways that codependent relationships can play out.

-Someone with a substance abuse issue may have trouble being honest, and in a codependent relationship with someone who has substance abuse problems, that person is deeply invested in the relationship and will do anything to keep it—including telling lies.
-That’s not to say that all people with substance use disorders are dishonest, but it does happen in codependent relationships.
+People with substance use disorders may have trouble being honest.
+Those in a codependent relationship with someone who has a substance use disorder may find that their partner is deeply invested in the relationship and will do anything to keep it—including telling lies.
+That’s not to say that all people living with substance use disorders are dishonest, but this behavior may become common in codependent relationships.

 Codependency After Childhood Abuse